cdl-geneseo/geneseo-dictionary/F/Freak.md

 # Freak

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Freak

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 Verb React violently; &quot;Don't freak on me - it's only a spider.&quot;